On S-Packing Coloring of Subcubic Graphs: About -Saturated and -Saturated Subcubic Graphs

-For any spanning bipartite subgraph $B=X \cup Y$ of a subcubic graph \textit{G} with the maximum number of edges, let $E_X$ (resp. $E_Y$) denote the set of edges of $G[X]$ (resp. $G[Y]$).
+For any spanning bipartite subgraph $B=X \cup Y$ of a subcubic graph \textit{G} with the maximum number of edges, let $E_X$ (respectively $E_Y$) denote the set of edges of $G[X]$ (respectively $G[Y]$).
 By Corollary \ref{p2}, each \( E_X \) and \( E_Y \) is a matching in \( G \).
-An end of an edge in $E_X\cup E_Y$ will be called a bad vertex.
-By Proposition \ref{p1}, each bad vertex has degree at least two in $G$.\\
+We call each end of an edge in $E_X \cup E_Y$ a bad vertex.
+By Proposition \ref{p1}, each bad vertex has degree at least two in $G$.
+Two bad vertices in $G$ are said to be \textit{unlinked} if they belong to distinct edges in \( E_X \cup E_Y \).\\\

+Our approach establishing that a subclass of a subcubic graph \( G \) is \( (1,1,k) \)-packing colorable follows this strategy.
+We start by selecting a spanning bipartite subgraph \( B = X \cup Y \) of \( G \) with the maximum number of edges.
+Then, we color exactly one end of each edge in \( E_X \cup E_Y \) with \( k \).
+By Corollary \ref{p2}, and since each edge has a colored end, the subgraph of $G$ induced by the uncolored vertices is a bipartite graph.
+This establishes that \( G \) is \( (1,1,k) \)-packing colorable.\\

-We will now present two lemmas that are crucial for proving the main theorems of this paper.
+We will now present two lemmas that are essential for proving the main theorems of this paper.